-CASB supports the principle of school choice with accountability believing that all education institutions supported by public funds should be required to meet the same legislatively-established requirements as all other public schools.
+CASB supports the principle of school choice with accountability, believing that all education institutions supported by public funds should be required to meet the same legislatively established requirements as all other public schools.
 It is important that the demographic makeup of the local community is reflected in all schools of choice supported by public funds.

-Legislative agenda 1.6 Local control
+1.6 Local control

 CASB opposes efforts to shift control over public schools away from local boards of education, whether by state or federal legislative action, regulation, court decision or initiative.
-CASB supports efforts to restore decision-making authority to locally-elected school boards.
+CASB supports efforts to maintain the decision-making authority of locally-elected school boards.

-Rationale: Control of instruction is vested in local boards of education by the state constitution.
-Local boards of education are responsible and accountable to the local electorate for decisions regarding curriculum, selection of textbooks and materials, instructional delivery, personnel, fiscal management and local choice options.
-Just as it is important to protect the ability of local boards to make decisions, it is also important that CASB's legislative efforts focus on restoring decision-making authority that has been taken away due to "one-size-fits-all" state laws.
+Rationale: Control of instruction is vested in local boards of education by the state Constitution.
+Local boards of education are accountable to the local electorate and are in the best position to make decisions regarding curriculum, textbooks and materials, instructional delivery, personnel, fiscal management and local choice options.
+CASB's legislative efforts should focus on protecting local decision-making authority by opposing "one-size-fits-all" state laws.